 Origin of desire

-Synonyms for desire
+synonym study for desire

-Examples from the Web for self-desire
+Example sentences from the Web for desire

 The Love may offer itself; but it cannot abide where the Self-Desire attracteth or imagineth.